celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/governance.md

 ### Proposal

 Any user may submit a Proposal to the `Governance` smart contract, along with a small deposit of CELO.
 This deposit is required to avoid spam proposals, and is refunded to the proposer if the proposal reaches the Approval stage.
 A Proposal consists of a list of transactions, and a description URL where voters can get more information about the proposal.
+It is encouraged that this description URL points to a CGP document in the [celo-org/celo-proposals](https://github.com/celo-org/celo-proposals) repository.
 Transaction data in the proposal includes the destination address, data, and value.
 If the proposal passes, the included transactions will be executed by the `Governance` contract.

 Submitted proposals are added to the queue of proposals.
 While a proposal is on this queue, voters may use their [Locked Celo](./proof-of-stake/locked-gold.md) to **upvote** the proposal.
 Once per day the top three proposals, by weight of the Locked Gold upvoting them, are dequeued and moved into the Approval phase.
-Note that if there are fewer than three proposals on the queue, all may be dequeued enough if they have no upvotes.
+Note that if there are fewer than three proposals on the queue, all may be dequeued even if they have no upvotes.
 If a proposal has been on the queue for for more than 4 weeks, it expires and the deposit is forfeited.

 ### Approval